What is the ATO GIC?: Learn About the General Interest Charge

 Key Takeaways

-Understanding tax obligations and the costs that come with them is a key part of managing finances well for Australian taxpayers.
-One important part of this is the ATO General Interest Charge (GIC), which is a type of interest that the Australian Taxation Office (ATO) charges on tax debts that are past due.
-Let’s find out what the ATO GIC is, how it’s calculated, when it applies, and if it can be remitted.
+For taxpayers in Australia, understanding tax liabilities and their associated costs is an important part of managing finances effectively.
+One significant aspect of this is the ATO General Interest Charge (GIC), which is a form of interest that the Australian Taxation Office (ATO) applies to overdue tax debts.
+Let’s explore what the ATO interest rate is, how it’s calculated, the circumstances under which it applies, and whether it can be remitted.

 ATO GIC Explained for Taxpayers

-What is the ATO General Interest Charge?
+What is GIC?
 The ATO charges GIC interest on tax debts that are still unpaid after the due date.
 It is meant to get people to pay their bills on time and keep things fair between people who pay on time and people who don’t.
 The GIC is based on the part of the debt that hasn’t been paid yet and grows every day.
 This fee applies to many different types of tax debts, such as income tax, goods and services tax (GST), and other debts owed to the ATO.

 What Triggers the General Interest Charge on Tax Debts?

-• If you file your taxes late or don’t report your tax obligations correctly, the ATO may charge GIC on any unpaid amount that comes up as a result.
+• Incorrectly Lodged Tax Returns: If you lodge a tax return late or incorrectly report your tax obligations, the ATO may apply GIC interest rate on any unpaid amount that arises as a result.

 Cropped photo of a person using their smartphone and a calculator at the same time, a business owner calculating GIC

-The ATO checks the GIC rate and makes changes to it on a regular basis, usually every three months.
-The rate is the same as the Australian Government’s borrowing rate, plus a little extra to cover administrative costs.
-The GIC annual rate is 10.78% as of August 2025, but this could change in the next quarter.
-Taxpayers should keep an eye on any changes to the GIC rate, since this will have a direct impact on how much interest they have to pay on their tax debts.
+The GIC rate is reviewed and updated by the ATO regularly, usually on a quarterly basis.
+The rate is based on the Australian Government’s borrowing rate plus a margin for administrative costs.
+As of writing (April 2026), the GIC annual rate is 10.96% per annum, but the current ATO interest rate can change in the following quarter.
+Taxpayers should stay updated on any changes to the GIC rate ATO, as this will directly affect how much interest is charged on their tax debts.

 How the ATO Calculates General Interest Charge